blockchain/thunder/README.md

 ![Wallet Screenshot](docs/screenshot.png)
 Wallet / Node implementation of the [lightning.network](http://lightning.network/) P2P protocol.
 The lightning.network enables Off-Chain Bitcoin Payment Channels using smart contracts.

 This is software in alpha status, don't even think about using it in production with real bitcoin.
+Current release is meant for testing, review, and building real world expeirence with the general technology.

-Donations: `13KBW65G6WZxSJZYrbQQRLC6LWE6hJ8mof`
+To learn more, visit www.blockchain.com/thunder

 ## Feature List
 - [X] Encryption